-Built with the Jacobethan architectural style, Highclere Castle in Newbury, Hampshire, instantly gained popularity earlier in England.
-The gothic designs of the exterior, as well as the interiors, are stunning.
+The gothic designs of the exterior of Highclere Castle in Newbury, Hampshire, as well as the interiors, are stunning.
 Expect to see stunning big paintings by the likes of Sir Joshua Reynolds.

 Highclere Castle is known as one of the best stately homes in England thanks to the amazing gardens.

 Do You Need Travel Insurance if You Travel England?

 Where are the Best Ski Slopes in England?

 Osborne House on the Isle of Wight is known as Queen Victoria’s holiday home.
 The inside of the main building is amazing – you should definitely watch the film Victoria and Abdul to get you excited about visiting as some of it was shot there.

 The beautiful huge halls, stairways and stunning carpets will capture your heart right away.